Ana Julia Duque Heckner: Life

 Her illness returned sometime in the 1970s and was manageable until it saw her confined to bed rest.
-This long illness led to her death in Medellín on 25 July 1993 at 2:20pm.
+This long illness led to her death in Medellín on 25 July 1993 at 2:20 pm.
 The Bishop Emeritus of Santa Rosa de Osos Joaquín García Ordóñez presided over her funeral on 28 July with the Archbishop of Medellín Héctor Rueda Hernández as a concelebrant.
-Her congregation continued to expand upon her death and is now established in fifteen different countries (such as the Philippines and Côte d'Ivoire) around the world as she had once hoped.
+Her congregation continued to expand upon her death and is now established in fifteen countries (such as the Philippines and Côte d'Ivoire) around the world as she had once hoped.
 Her remains are housed at the order's motherhouse in Medellín.

 Beatification

 The beatification process opened on 12 October 1998 after the Congregation for the Causes of Saints issued the official "nihil obstat" (no objections) edict that provided the Medellín archdiocese permission to launch the diocesan investigation.
 That process started on 14 August 1998 (two months before the "nihil obstat" had been provided) but had started before formal approval had been provided since it started to deal in initial document gathering and swearing in the participants involved to manage the process.
 The Archbishop of Medellín Alberto Giraldo Jaramillo closed the diocesan process on 23 October 2003 and the documentation was submitted to the C.C.S. in Rome.
 The C.C.S. provided a decree of validation on 26 August 2005 that determined that all the correct evidence had been submitted to them and that the diocesan process had been conducted according to their regulations.
 The postulation (the officials managing the cause) submitted the "Positio" dossier to the C.C.S. in 2009 for additional evaluation.

 Nine theologians approved the Positio on 19 December 2018 and the cardinal and bishop members of the C.C.S. also provided their approval to the cause on 15 January 2019.
 Pope Francis signed a decree on 12 February 2019 that determined that Duque could be titled Venerable on the account of her life of heroic virtue in accordance with the cardinal and theological virtues.
 Francis later signed a decree that approved a miracle attributed to her intercession on 13 October 2021 (medical consultants advising the C.C.S. approved it in March 2021 as did nine theologians in June 2021) which therefore enabled for Duque to be beatified.
 The beatification was celebrated in Medellín on 29 October 2022.

 The current postulator for this cause is Sr. Alix Mercedes Duarte Roa H.A.